On minimum integer representations of weighted games: Simple games, complete simple games and weighted games

-An integer realization $[q;w_1,\dots,w_n]$ is called \textbf{minimum integer representation} if for all integer realizations $[q';w_1',\dots,w_n']$ of the same game we have $w_i\le w_i'$ for all $1\le i\le n$.
-If we restrict the allowed representations to those where the voters of the same equivalence class $N_i$ have an equal weight, we speak of \textbf{minimum integer representations preserving types}.
-In general, both representations need not exist and indeed in this paper we study conditions where they exist and give examples where they do not exist.
-An integer realization $[q;w_1,\dots,w_n]$ is called \textbf{minimum sum representation} if we have $w(N)\le w'(N)$ for all integer realizations $[q';w_1',\dots,w_n']$ of the same game, where $w(U)$ is additively defined on the elements of~$U$.
-If the integer realizations are restricted as before, we speak of \textbf{minimum sum representations preserving types}.
+A more restrictive {\irep} asks for the minimum possible weight for each player simultaneously: \begin{Definition} An {\irep} $(q,w_1,\dots,w_n)$ for a weighted game $\chi$ is called \textbf{\mirep} if for all {\irep s} $(q',w_1',\dots,w_n')$ of $\chi$ we have $w_i\le w_i'$ for all $1\le i\le n$.
+If we restrict the allowed representations to those where the voters of the same equivalence class $N_i$ have an equal weight, we speak of a \textbf{\mireppt}. \end{Definition} In other words, a {\mirep}, if it exists, is the least element in the partial order of component-wise comparison of the feasible weight vectors.

-As mentioned before, minimum integer representations need not to exist and we will prove that they exist for some subclasses of weighted games or give examples of weighted games without minimum integer representations in the following subsections.
-Therefore we refrain that an integer representation $\left[q;w_1,\dots,w_n\right]$ represents a certain weighted game \emph{if and only if} we have